ZOEYXIAOZHENG/ZOEYXIAOZHENG/README.md

 # Hi there, I am Xiao Zheng
-### a Web Developer with background in Journalism and Aviation.
+### a Web Developer with a background in Journalism and Aviation.

 - 💬  Ask me about Airplanes, Travel and Asia.
 - 🏄🏼‍♀️  I’m learning TypeScript and Snowboarding.